acato-plugins/wp-muplugin-loader/README.md

 ```

 When the `rest-api` plugin is installed, instead of going in the normal plugins folder, it will be pushed over to the mu-plugins folder and loaded automatically with other Must-Use Plugins.

+### Forcing MU Plugins from dependency packages

+Just like forcing MU plugins from your main `composer.json` you can also force them from the `composer.json` of a dependency.
+All `force-mu` keys will be merged into one set of MU plugins.

 ## Forcing Unix Directory Separators